Science, Technology, Engineering and Math (STEM) Programs Made Easy

 If you have questions about registration, please contact ALA's Member and Customer Service Department by email or by calling 800-545-2433 ext.
 5.

-Cancellations must be made in writing and postmarked or faxed to the ALA/MACS department by no later than seven days before the class starts.
-Cancellations will result in a full refund less a $35 processing fee.
-NO phone cancellations will be accepted.
+Cancelations must be made in writing and postmarked or faxed to the ALA/MACS department by no later than seven days before the class starts.
+Cancelations will result in a full refund less a $35 processing fee.
+NO phone cancelations will be accepted.
 Refunds will be processed two weeks after the start of the course.
 ALSC reserves the right to cancel a course for reasons including insufficient numbers of students.
-Cancellations after the course has begun will not be accepted.
+Cancelations after the course has begun will not be accepted.